CyberSecurity AD

 7) Typical Use Cases

-8) Compliance & Privacy Stance
+8) Compliance & Safety Stance

-• GDPR/AVG-aligned privacy handling
+• GDPR/AVG-aligned data handling

-• Security posture aligned to NIS2 principles
+• Security posture aligned to NIS2 principles and responsible disclosure

 9) Verification & Transparency